Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

 ## Lightstreamer Compatibility Notes

 * Compatible with Lightstreamer SDK for Java Remote Adapters version 1.7 or newer and Lightstreamer Server version 7.4 or newer.
-- For a version of this example compatible with Lightstreamer Server version since 7.0, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote/tree/for_Lightstreamer_7.3).
-- For a version of this example compatible with SDK for Java Remote Adapters 1.4 to 1.6, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote/tree/for_Lightstreamer_7.3).
-- For a version of this example compatible with SDK for Java Remote Adapters 1.3 please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote/tree/for_release_1.3).
-- For a version of this example compatible with SDK for Java Remote Adapters 1.1 to 1.2 please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote/tree/for_Lightstreamer_7.0).